bapzingo/discordarchiver/README.md

 # Directory to save files
 DOWNLOAD_DIRECTORY=./downloads

-# Your User ID (Required) - Restricts usage to you only
+# Your User ID (Required) - Main owner who gets all notifications
 OWNER_ID=123456789012345678

+# Approved User IDs (Optional) - Comma-separated list of IDs who can use the bot
+APPROVED_USERS=1122334455,6677889900
 ```

 ### 3. Run the Bot